sebi06/Microscope_Camera_Compare/README.md

 * **Photon Flux**: number pf photons that get detected by a pixel on the chip
 * **Addition Magnification**: USed to adapt the image pixel size to the desired sampling
 * **ReadNoise Factor**: Uncertainty inherent to the signal multiplying process of EM-CCD = 1.41
 * **PixelArea Factor**: Ratio of the physical pixel area of both detector.
-A factor of 2 means 4x the numver of detected photons per pixel!
+A factor of 2 means 4x the number of detected photons per pixel (!)
 * **Nyquist Sampling**: desired sampling rate
 * **Emission wavelength**: main emission wavelength of the detected signal
 * **Objective magnification and NA**: parameters of the used objective(s)